Configuration¶

 Webhook Notifications¶

-Get alerts when commands are blocked:
+Get alerts when commands are blocked or need approval:

 version: "1"